HunterGhost27/Stats-Configurator/Documentation/QuickTour.md

 With the [_default settings_](Extensive-Documentation.md#Default-Settings), these changes will **not** be restored the next time you load the game.
 Due to a myriad of reasons (that'll take too long to explain in a quick-start guide), the mod **compiles** all configuration-data into a seperate file (`S7_ConfigData.json` by default).
 Stat-overrides made here are loaded during the `ModuleLoading` event i.e. when the game loads.
 There's a whole lot to ***Config-Data***, but for now we just need to put our configuration in Config-Data so that our changes are saved persistently and are loaded in the game automatically during startup.

-Using the mod-menu, in `1.[configuration]`,chosing the second option called `2.[Rebuild ConfigData]` will create a Config-Data file by compiling all the sources of configuration-data - Only `S7_Config.json` in our case.
+Using the mod-menu, in `1.[Configuration]`,chosing the second option called `2.[Rebuild ConfigData]` will create a Config-Data file by compiling all the sources of configuration-data - Only `S7_Config.json` in our case.
 Do so now.

 You should see `S7_ConfigData.json` appear in `Osiris Data` folder.

 Reload the entire game and keep an eye on the debug-console.
 You'll see that the Config-Data file is loaded automatically when the game starts.
-That's it.
-Congratulations, You're done.
+That's it. **Congratulations**, You're done.
 Wait for the game to load and check if your changes still exist.

 ### Sharing Config-Data

 If you are playing multiplayer with friends, there's one more thing you need to consider.
 The ConfigData file is loaded client-side.
 This means that each client needs to have their own local copy of the ConfigData file.
 Users can share their json files manually or through the mod-menu.
 This will ensure that each peer has the same ConfigData and thus the same stats across their game.
-The host character can **broadcast** their ConfigData file to all connected peers from the mod-menu.
-They can also quickly verify if all clients have the same version of the ConfigData file from the menu.
+The host character can **broadcast** their ConfigData file to all connected peers from the mod-menu using `3.[Broadcast ConfigData]`.
+They can also quickly verify if all clients have the same version of the ConfigData file from the menu using `4.[Verify Client Configs]`.

 ---